 Computer Port is also called a communication port because they are responsible for communication between the computer and peripheral devices.

 Functions of Laptop or Computer Port:

-The main purpose of this port is allowing one hardware component to be plugged in another so that they can communicate with each other.
+The main purpose of this port is to allow one hardware component to be plugged in another so that they can communicate with each other.

 Computer|Laptop Port Shape and Size

-In a laptop or computer, ports can be divided into two groups depending upon how port allows the communications.
+In a laptop or computer, ports can be divided into two groups depending upon how the port allows the communications.
 These two groups of ports are serial ports and parallel ports.